-In review, since the credit ratings are opinions and these opinions come in the form of letter grades, such as those used by Standard & Poor’s (S&P) and some other rating agencies: AAA, AA, A, BBB, BB, etc., they are biased.
-The bias can be related to ownership bias such as owners or top executives having connections to the government.
-The U.S. Securities and Exchange Commission (SEC) reports “Many credit rating agencies are paid by the obligors they rate or by the issuers of the securities they rate” and this creates “conflict of interest” and some credit rating agencies are paid by subscribers to their rating services, which are usually investors.
+In review, since the credit ratings are opinions, these opinions come in the form of letter grades, such as those used by Standard & Poor’s (S&P) and some other rating agencies: AAA, AA, A, BBB, BB, etc., they are biased.
+The bias can be related to ownership bias, such as owners or top executives having connections to the government.
+The U.S. Securities and Exchange Commission (SEC) reports, “Many credit rating agencies are paid by the obligors they rate or by the issuers of the securities they rate,” and this creates a “conflict of interest,” and some credit rating agencies are paid by subscribers to their rating services, which are usually investors.
 Investors’ desire for low or high credit ratings, depending on their holdings and trading positions, may also present a conflict of interest.”

 Failed Fact Checks

-Overall, we rate Scope Ratings Right-Center biased based on financial support provided to right-leaning political parties.
+Overall, we rate Scope Ratings right-center biased based on financial support provided to right-leaning political parties.
 We also rate them Mostly Factual in reporting versus High due to a lack of transparency with funding.
-(M. Huitsing 6/24/2020)
+(M. Huitsing 07/24/2020) Updated (07/05/2022)